clarktrimble/ba-blog/content/blog/generic-golang/index.md

  - replace per-type helpers with one generic helper
  - eliminate intermediate slice through which all results were copied
  - creep towards intended use of lib with `proto.ColumnOf`
+ - concrete column types
  - reusable ClickHouse chunking logic

 Funhouse is shaping up, but I cannot say I'm completely, like, in love.

 ### Tag Driven

-I felt my first effort at this was overly complex and I'm glad to have shelved it, but .. it's still sitting there on the shelf.
+My first effort at this was overly complex and I'm glad to have shelved it, but .. it's still sitting there on the shelf.
 The idea is to drive the code connecting a struct to `ch-go` via tags, à la `json`, etc.

 ```go